 Required Attendance.

-Absent exigent circumstances and a prior Court order, the debtor and the debtor’s attorney (if any), are required to attend the confirmation hearing.
+Absent exigent circumstances and a prior Court order, the debtor and the debtor’s attorney (if any), shall attend the confirmation hearing.
 The debtor must be in the courtroom promptly at the commencement of the confirmation hearing calendar.
 A debtor’s failure to attend a confirmation hearing may result in dismissal of the case without further notice or hearing.

 Requests to Postpone the Initial Confirmation Hearing.